mr-ema/data-structures-c/Structures/queue/README.md

 </br>

 ## Double Ended Queue
-`Double ended queues`, called `deques` for short, are a generalized form of the `queue`.
-It is exactly like a `queue` except that elements can be added to or removed from the `head` or the `tail`.
+**Double ended queues**, called **deques** for short, are a generalized form of the queue.
+It is exactly like a queue except that elements can be added to or removed from `front` or `rear`.

-Types of `deque`:
+Types of deque:
  - **Input Restricted Deque:** In this deque, input is restricted at a single end but allows deletion at both the ends.

  - **Output Restricted Deque:** In this deque, output is restricted at a single end but allows insertion at both the ends.

 </br>